128technology/docs/docs/plugin_wireguard.md

 ### Remote Endpoint Configuration

-Now the remote peer endpoints can be configured to peer with the `dc1` and `dc2` routers at their respective interface addresses, and route the cooresponding service prefixes of `172.16.1.0/24` and `172.16.2.0/24` to each.
+Now the remote peer endpoints can be configured to peer with the `dc1` and `dc2` routers at their respective interface addresses, and route the corresponding service prefixes of `172.16.1.0/24` and `172.16.2.0/24` to each.
 For example, a wireguard config for peer `p1` might look like the following:
 :::tip
 See [wireguard documentation](https://www.wireguard.com/quickstart/) for more on configuring wireguard on other endpoints.
 :::